dmgk/modules2tuple/README.md

     $ modules2tuple vendor/modules.txt

 By default, generated tuple entries will place packages under `vendor`.
-This can be changed by passing different prefix using -prefix option (e.g. `-prefix src`).
+This can be changed by passing different prefix using `-prefix` option (e.g. `-prefix src`).

+When generating GL_TUPLE entries, modules2tuple will attempt to use Gitlab API to resolve short commit IDs and tags to the full 40-character IDs as required by bsd.sites.mk.
+If network access is not available or not wanted, this commit ID translation can be disabled with `-offline` flag.

 #### Contributing